Ancilla Domini Chapel

 The organ was rebuilt and expanded in 1989.
 In 1997 the organ was completely rebuilt by the Daniel Bogue Associates, subcontractors for the Wicks Organ Company of Highland, Illinois.
 In 2013 the organ was cleaned and rebuilt by AB Organ Service.
 The Organ now has 21 ranks in 3 divisions of: Great, Swell, and Pedal, and 1,291 pipes.
 The case of the organ is solid white oak, finished in golden oak.

-Here’s a link to the guided video tour of the chapel on YouTube and below is a self-guided 360 degree tour.
+Here’s a link to the guided video tour of the chapel on YouTube.